 The Gilda Trautman Newman Rehabilitation Center at Children’s Hospital provides comprehensive interdisciplinary, team-oriented, family-centered inpatient services to patients from birth through 21 years.
 The interdisciplinary team offers consulting medical services for more than 40 pediatric specialties.
-In addition, the facility, located on the first floor of the hospital’s main campus, is accredited by the Commission for the Accreditation of Rehabilitation Facilities (CARF) and the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
+In addition, the facility, located on the sixth floor of the hospital’s main campus, is accredited by the Commission for the Accreditation of Rehabilitation Facilities (CARF) and the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

 This unit is designed to provide the education and skills to prepare the patients to go home after an acute stay.
 Often the medical needs are met before the patients are fully ready to go home.

 Children’s Hospital has celebrated more than 60 years of serving the medical and surgical needs of the children of the region.
 Today’s strength resulted from the hospital’s solid foundation as a rehabilitation hospital, beginning in 1955.
 That strong commitment to pediatric rehabilitation continues, and it is even stronger today.

 For more information or to refer a patient, please contact the Rehabilitation Case Manager Lynn Kaska at 504.896.2177 or Lynn.CastroKaska@lcmchealth.org.